pumbers/journal-templates/README.md

 Create your own library of Journal Entry templates for any game system in Foundry VTT.

 This module can be added to any game system or world.
-When the world starts, it will load templates from the `templates` folder within the module and make them available to the TinyMCE Editor used to write journal entries.
+When the world starts, it will load templates from the `journal-templates` folder within the world and make them available to the TinyMCE Editor used to write journal entries.
+If, for some reason, templates are not loading correctly, check the browser console for more detailed error messages.

 The `templates` icon is added to the editor toolbar.